jackyzha0/quartz/docs/features/explorer.md

   title: "Explorer", // title of the explorer component
   folderClickBehavior: "collapse", // what happens when you click a folder ("link" to navigate to folder page on click or "collapse" to collapse folder on click)
   folderDefaultState: "collapsed", // default state of folders ("collapsed" or "open")
+  content: "files", // populate the explorer tree by the file hierarchy
   useSavedState: true, // whether to use local storage to save "state" (which folders are opened) of explorer
   // Sort order: folders first, then files.
 Sort folders and files alphabetically
   sortFn: (a, b) => {